eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 ### Root Builder
 *For your information only, this step is done automatically*

 The list uses Kezyma's Root Builder to keep the game root folder clean.
-Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.
+Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running and then removed again after exiting the game.

 ### Stock Game
 *For your information only, this step is done automatically*